Ralolooaf/CFCOT/README.md

-Catastrophic Forgetting Does Not Break Chain-of-Thought Monitorability; Where the Chain Is Computationally Necessary, It Strengthens It.
+Catastrophic Forgetting Makes the Chain-of-Thought More Load-Bearing, Not Less, Where No Shortcut Exists

 ***The code alone was written with Claude Opus 5; the research question, literature positioning, experimental design, diagnosis of measurement failures, and interpretation are the author's.***